Date of Birth: 12/12/1932

 Rookie Card Year: 1957-58

-Bob Pettit is one of the all-time greats in NBA history and a dominant scorer and rebounder.
-Although he is well respected in basketball circles, Pettit does not receive the same mainstream recognition as other greats from the era, and that largely extends to collectors.
+As a dominant scorer and rebounder, Bob Pettit is one of the all-time greats in NBA history.
+Although he is well respected in basketball circles, Pettit does not receive the same respect as other legends from the era, and that largely extends to collectors, as well.
 However, while he only has a few vintage options, Bob Pettit cards are an important part of the early years of basketball collecting.

 A basketball star at LSU, Bob Pettit was drafted second overall by the Milwaukee Hawks in 1954.
-Pettit spent his entire career with he Hawks' franchise, including their move to St. Louis in 1955.
-The 1954-55 NBA Rookie of the Year, Pettit also was a two-time league MVP.
-He was an NBA All-Star in each of his 11 seasons and was named the MVP of the All-Star game four times.
+Pettit spent his entire career with the Hawks' franchise, including the move to St. Louis in 1955.
+The 1954-55 NBA Rookie of the Year, Pettit was a two-time league MVP and an NBA All-Star in each of his 11 seasons.
+In addition, he was named the MVP of the All-Star Game four times.

-Bob Pettit's lack of mainstream recognition is partially due to limited footage from his playing days and the towering legacies of other superstars from the era.
+Despite his success, Bob Pettit's lack of mainstream recognition, especially in the hobby, is partially due to limited footage from his playing days and the towering legacies of other superstars from the era.
 Check out this YouTube video of Pettit for a snapshot of his Hall of Fame abilities.

 Bob Pettit Rookie Cards and Other Key Vintage Cards

-Part of the only basketball release during the 1950s, the Bob Pettit card is one of several notable rookies found in 1957-58 Topps.
-Although Pettit is overshadowed by the rookie cards for Bob Cousy and Bill Russell, high grades still push well into the hundreds.
-While the vintage product is fairly limited, values for the Bob Pettit rookie are kept in check because his card was the lone quadruple print in the set.
+Part of the only traditional basketball cards product from the 1950s, Bob Pettit is one of several notable rookies found in 1957-58 Topps.
+Joining the rookie cards for Bob Cousy and Bill Russell, the popular set is packed with talent.
+While the vintage product is fairly limited, values for the Bob Pettit rookie are kept in check because his card was the lone quadruple-print (QP).